ULCSC/ULCSC.github.io/README.md

 guide to making posts.
 Additionally, here is a [link](https://www.markdownguide.org/) to the Markdown guide.

-Please test your code in a separate branch before pushing to main, dead links, assets that don't exist, and incorrect html / Markdown will crash the site.
+To contribute, please make a pull request, this will allow the executives to audit your work before it is added to the main site.

 ## License of Starter